Aditya-171/ML-from-Scratch/Various ML Techniques/Ordinal Encoding/readme.md

-### Encoding is one of the process in the pre-prossesing step in Feature engineering of machine learning.
-### Encoding is used to convert categorical data into numerical form, as machine learning model does not understand the data in categorical form
+### Encoding is one of the process in the pre-prossesing step in Feature engineering of machine learning,it is used to convert categorical data into numerical form, as machine learning model does not understand the data in categorical form

-#### Ordinal Encoding is on of the techniques used in to convert categorical data into numerical data,it is used for ordinal variables.
-#### Ordinal Variable:- Variable comprises a finite set of discrete values with a ranked ordering between values
+#### Ordinal Encoding is one of the techniques used in to convert categorical data into numerical data,it is used for ordinal variables.
+Ordinal Variables are those variables which comprises a finite set of discrete values with a ranked ordering between values